top of page

 Option 1: GoPro HERO10 Black

-The GoPro HERO10 Black is a powerhouse in action photography, offering 5.3K video resolution and 23MP photos with improved low-light performance.
+One of my personal favorites, the GoPro HERO10 Black is perfect for surf photographers out there of all skill levels.
+It offers 5.3K video resolution and 23MP photos with improved low-light performance.

 I've personally relied on the GoPro HERO series for years, and the HERO10 Black takes action photography to new heights.